pwcauley/nhl-distance-traveled/README.md

 # nhl-distance-traveled
 Short notebook to calculate and display the distance traveled for each NHL team for a given season.
 An example of the resulting bar plot is shown below for the 2022-2023 season.
 Always an interesting statistic to look at, although it's been shown to have little effect on team performance over the course of a season.
+There is also an interactive Streamlit app located here: https://pwcauley-nhl-distance-travel-nhl-team-distance-streamlit-1ut0at.streamlit.app/.
 Please let me know if you have any questions or comments.

 <p float="left">
   <img src="nhl_distance_traveled_2023.png" width="1200" />